Anita R Kellogg

 I received my Ph.D. in Political Science at the University of California, Los Angeles, with a focus on International Relations and Quantitative Methods.
 I also have Masters degrees from the University of Chicago and the University of Amsterdam.
 My research and love of experiencing diverse cultures have resulted in years of living and conducting research in East Asia, Europe, and Latin America.

 In addition to my academic publications, I also write for more general audiences on current East Asian affairs, the politics of Latin America, international economics, and national security.
-These articles and blog posts can be found in outlets such as War on the Rocks, The Washington Post’s The Monkey Cage, Duck of Minerva, and on my blog: A Kellogg’s View.
+You can find links to my articles and talks here.

-And check out my new podcast Kellogg’s Global Politics – A podcast about international news and US foreign policy!
+And check out my podcast: Kellogg’s Global Politics – A podcast about international news and US foreign policy!
 Available wherever you listen to podcasts.

 If you are interested in learning more about my work or want to reach out, please email me at anita.kellogg@anitakellogg.com or send me a message on the contact page.